felixarntz/responsive-video-shortcodes/readme.txt

 1. Upload the entire `responsive-video` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Use the shortcode or the widget - or both.

+The shortcode can use the attributes 'align', 'aspect_ratio', 'width' and 'autoplay'.

 You will find a 'Responsive Video' menu in your WordPress settings.
 There are no settings to configure, so it contains a detailed tutorial on how to use the shortcode.